 |Other nonstandard touchpad gestures***||OFF||Turn ON/OFF other gestures not included in this design recommendation.
 This could be multiple options.|

-The options for zoom(*) and swipe from the edges(**) are optional for Windows 8 touchpads with sensor surfaces smaller than 90mm (w) x 55mm (h).
-Turn off these advanced gestures if the touchpad is smaller than the minimum size.
+Zoom(*) settings are optional for Windows 8 touchpads with sensor surfaces smaller than 90mm (w) x 55mm (h).
+Turn off this advanced gesture if the touchpad is smaller than the minimum size.